-My neighbor, Elsa, has a beautiful mind, it just doesn’t always cooperate as she’d like.
+My neighbor, Ilse, has a beautiful mind, it just doesn’t always cooperate as she’d like.
 Dementia has a way of muddling the brain’s communication pathways, leaving a person drifting in and out of a mental fog.
 Dementia is unpredictable and sometimes unfriendly.
 One hour you’re laughing and reminiscing, and the next you’re glum and refusing to take a bath.

 I write about senior issues, including dementia and Alzheimer’s disease, for my at-home caregiving client Right at Home.
 It’s one thing to write about America’s 5 million people with age-related dementia and Alzheimer’s, the number one form of dementia.
 It’s quite another to personally know someone with the memory, thinking, and behavior disorders.

 In February, Ilse’s husband, Herman, died unexpectedly.
 So their daughter Edie and her husband, Gary, moved in with Ilse as full-time family caregivers.
 Their sheltie puppy became fast friends with my collie pup.
 Now we’re more than waving “hi, there,” neighbors.
 We’re friends.
 We’re extended family.